Privacy Policy

 What Information Do We Collect From Or About You On The Site And How Do We Collect That Information?

-Depending on how you interact with us, we may collect several types of information about you from various sources, including:
+Depending on how you interact with us, we may collect several types of information about you from various sources, including the following:

 • Like many websites, our server logs collect information regarding your operating system, browser software, IP (Internet Protocol) address, and the full Uniform Resource Locator (URL) clickstream to, through, and from our website, including date and time.